Thomas Orde-Powlett, 1st Baron Bolton

-Thomas Orde-Powlett, 1st Baron Bolton (30 August 1746 – 30 July 1807) was an English politician.
+Thomas Orde-Powlett, 1st Baron Bolton (30 August 1746 – 30 July 1807) was an English Tory politician.
 He was also an amateur etcher, and a cartoonist.

 Life

 Born Thomas Orde, he was son of John Orde of Morpeth, Northumberland.
 He was educated at Eton and at King's College, Cambridge, graduating Master of Arts in 1773.

 Orde entered politics as Tory Member of Parliament for Aylesbury (1780–1784) and later for Harwich (1784–1796).
 He served as Secretary to the Treasury (1782–1783) and as Chief Secretary for Ireland (1784–1787).
 Around 1782, he was appointed to the Privy Council of Ireland, and in 1785, to HM Privy Council.
 He was Governor of the Isle of Wight (1791–1807) and Lord Lieutenant of Hampshire (1800–1807).

 On 7 January 1795, by Royal License, he assumed the additional surname of Powlett, and on 20 October 1797 he was created Baron Bolton.
 His younger brother John Orde was an Admiral in the Navy, and was created a Baronet, of Morpeth in the County of Northumberland, in 1790.

 He died in 1807 and was succeeded by his eldest son William, the second Baron, who was MP for Yarmouth (IoW) for a short while.

 The 2nd Baron of Bolton, married Hon.
 Maria Carleton daughter of Gen Guy Carleton, 1st Baron Dorchester.
 They had no children.
 He was succeeded in the Barony of Bolton in 1850 by William Henry Orde-Powlett, 3rd Baron Bolton.
 This was son of Hon.
 Thomas Powlett Orde-Powlett and Letitia O'Brien, daughter of Henry O'Brien.
 He married Letitia Crawfurd, daughter of Colonel Robert Crawfurd.
 They had issue.